 - Cluster 3, which includes those Respondents with a student enrollment of 1,200 or less.

 Sponsor will make Cluster Assignments using data provided on the online application and National Center for Education Statistics.
-Sponsor reserves right to request enrollment verification.
-Sponsor also reserves the right, in its sole discretion, to modify the Cluster Assignment criteria listed above (via increase or decrease of the necessary student enrollment figures of a Cluster or Clusters) based on the total number of Respondents, toward fulfilling the goal of better equalizing the CIA Grant selection chances amongst the Respondents.
+Sponsor reserves the right to request enrollment verification.
+Sponsor also reserves the right, in its sole discretion, to modify the Cluster Assignment criteria listed above (via increase or decrease of the necessary student enrollment figures of a Cluster or Clusters) based on the total number of Respondents, toward fulfilling the goal of better equalizing the CIG selection chances amongst the Respondents.

 Special Bonus Vote periods may be made available at the sole discretion of Sponsor.

-Each Respondent’s votes received via the Site, social media votes from the Voting Period, and Manual Votes will be combined to determine that school’s total online voting score (the “Cumulative Online Voting Score”).
+Each Respondent’s votes received via the Site and Manual Votes, if any, will be combined to determine that Respondent’s total voting score (the “Cumulative Voting Score”).
 The Cumulative Voting Score will be posted on the Site based on Cluster Assignment.
-On or about April 15, 2018, the top three (3) Cumulative Voting Score recipients per Cluster will be invited to submit a Proposal.
+On Wednesday, May 1, 2024, the top ten (10) Cumulative Voting Score recipients per Cluster will be invited to submit a Proposal.
 Respondents eligible to submit a Proposal will be notified in writing.
-Sponsors reserve the right to verify final Cumulative Voting Scores prior to inviting the top nine (9) Respondents to participate in the Proposal phase (as set forth more fully below).
+Sponsors reserve the right to verify final Cumulative Voting Scores prior to inviting the top thirty (30) Respondents to participate in the Proposal phase (as set forth more fully below).
 Sponsors final determination of verified Cumulative Voting Scores is final.
 All votes are subject to Sponsor verification.
 Once Respondents are invited to move forward in the Program, all proposals must be submitted based on instructions listed below.

-PROPOSAL SUBMISSION INSTRUCTIONS
+CAMPUS IMPROVEMENT GRANT PROPOSAL SUBMISSION INSTRUCTIONS

-e.
+c.
 The Sponsor’s clock is the official time clock of the Program.
 Proof of submission does not constitute proof of receipt.